 First Fleet landing at Sydney Cove

-Prior to British settlement, Australia was inhabited by Aboriginals.
+Prior to British settlement, Australia was inhabited by Aboriginal people.
 Their only dog was the Dingo which had also been in Australia for 10,000-18,000 years.
 However, on January 26th 1788, the British First Fleet consisting of eleven ships, arrived in Sydney Cove, New South Wales.
 This changed Australia forever.
-The new white settlers, ignorant of how different the terrain and climate was to that of Britain, expected to practice their British ways of life in Australia.
-This outlines the first 'White Australian' settlements.
+Ignorant of how different the terrain and climate was to that of Britain, this outlines their first couple of decades and explains how the first Australian industries emerged.

 Australia was first settled as a British penal colony.
 In Britain in late 18th-century, the Industrial Revolution caused widespread economic displacement.
 People flocked to cities where unemployment and cheap alcohol saw the crime rate rise dramatically.
 As British jails became increasingly overcrowded, the government was forced to use dilapidated warships from various ports as makeshift floating prisons.